Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 The type of history covered in Grossman's Life on the Moon (available everywhere now, from Yoe Books and IDW) is directly in my wheelhouse.
 Not only do I love history, but as a collector of American periodicals, this particular history is a favorite of mine.
 Every moment of this weird bit of history contains a wealth of fascinating historical facts.

 It's often overlooked in discussing the actual history behind the Great Moon Hoax that this is merely one example of The Sun publisher Benjamin Day's appetite for success.
-He also helped launch important illustrated paper Brother Jonathan (and in particular, the mammoth sized Brother Jonathan editions are spectacular examples of historical comic art).
-His Brother Jonathan Extra editions were among the first cheap mass market complete-story fiction collections.
-Brother Jonathan Extra #9 was the first comic book published in the United States.
-His son, Benjamin Day Jr, invented Ben Day dots, which became a popular process for creating secondary colors and color tone on newsprint for periodicals such as comic books.
+He also helped launch the important illustrated paper Brother Jonathan (and in particular, the mammoth-sized Brother Jonathan editions are spectacular examples of historical comic art).
+His Brother Jonathan Extra editions were among the first cheap mass-market complete-story fiction collections in this country.
+Brother Jonathan Extra #9 was also the first comic book published in the United States.
+His son, Benjamin Day Jr, invented Ben Day dots, which became a popular process for creating secondary colors and color tones on newsprint for periodicals such as comic books.

 At the other end of the spectrum — as I've mentioned here before — is another wonderful bit of trivia connected to the Great Moon Hoax: Julius Schwartz wrote an article about it in the January 1934 issue of his fanzine Fantasy Magazine.
 Long before he became the editor of Batman or the co-creator of Man-Bat.
 I often wonder if the course of one of the most important fictional characters of modern times was influenced just a tiny bit by those fake Batmen on the Moon.

-Meanwhile, speaking of scientific hoaxes: one of Schwartz's best friends and a contributor to that very same fanzine, Raymond Palmer (yep, the Silver Age Atom is named after him) almost single handedly, according to his FBI file, launched the UFO phenomenon in the wake of Roswell and other incidents.
+Meanwhile, speaking of scientific hoaxes: one of Schwartz's best friends and a contributor to that very same fanzine, Raymond Palmer (yep, the Silver Age Atom is named after him) played a significant role, according to his FBI file, in turning UFOs into a phenomenon in the wake of Roswell and other incidents.
 It seems pretty likely that Palmer also took some inspiration from the Great Moon Hoax.

-As fascinating as I find this underlying history, I let this book sit in my head awhile before I decided what I thought of it.
+As fascinating as I find this underlying history, I let this book sit in my head for a while before I decided what I thought of it.

 It's not really what I expected, at all.
 It's different, and far more clever.